scipy-conference/scipy_proceedings/papers/antoine_dujardin/antoine_dujardin.rst

   As = np.fft.fft(images, axis=-1)
   C2 = As_to_C2(As)

 which takes 11.9 seconds, i.e. 3.56 times faster.
-We will note also here the batching of the Fast Fourier Transform.
+We note also here the batching of the Fast Fourier Transform.

-However, such an implementation does not sound trivial using NumPy… although one can recognize a nice (generalized) Einstein sum in Equation (:ref:`eq:A`), leading to:
+However, such an implementation does not sound trivial using NumPy, although one can recognize a nice (generalized) Einstein sum in Equation (:ref:`eq:A`), leading to:

 .. code-block:: python

   As = np.fft.fft(images, axis=-1)
   C2 = np.einsum('hik,hjk->ijk', As, As.conj())

 This takes 17.9 seconds, which is slower than the version using Numba per batch.
 However, we can realize that, at this batch level, the last axis is independent from the others… and that the underlying alignment of the arrays matters.
 Thanks to NumPy’s :code:`asfortranarray` function, however, that is not an issue.
-We will use the F-ordered dataset.
+We then use the F-ordered dataset.

 .. code-block:: python